 Unplanned Pregnancy Despite Birth Control Ring — Now What?

 If you are pregnant despite using a vaginal contraceptive ring, you may not know where to go from here.
 The unexpected news may have pulled the rug right out from under you, especially if you have already been using this method of contraception successfully for several years.
 Many thoughts, questions and emotions are sure to arise.

-Our advice: Take time for yourself! 🕰 🛋 Be kind to yourself!
+Take time for yourself! 🕰 🛋 Be kind to yourself!
 Take time to let the news of your pregnancy settle.
-Time is necessary to allow all your thoughts and feelings to surface and to sort them all out.
+Time is necessary to allow all your thoughts and feelings to surface and sort them out.

 - 💡 Are you working through a specific issue?
 Take the Solutions Finder Test